MontiCore/montithings/cli/README.md

 <!-- (c) https://github.com/MontiCore/monticore -->
 # MontiThings Tool
 The MontiThings tool is an all-in-one solution and makes running MontiThings just as easy as writing `montithings run componentname`.
+The command line tool requires running the [native installation](../docs/install/native.md) (to install MontiThings' dependencies) and is only available for Linux / macOS.

 ## Installing
 1. Place the `montithings` file in this project in a folder in your home folder